 Larynx

-Larynx also called voice box extends from root of tongue and lies in front of laryngopharynx /hypopharynx.
-It continues into trachea.
+The larynx, also called the voice box, extends from the root of the tongue and lies in front of the laryngopharynx/hypopharynx.
+It continues into the trachea.
+When using a respiratory system model labeled, you can identify the larynx as the voice box, which helps in speech production.

 Trachea

-Trachea or wind pipe is continuation of larynx and extends downwards until it divides.
+The trachea or windpipe is a continuation of the larynx and extends downwards until it divides.
 The trachea is 100 mm long and ranges from 15 mm to 20 mm in diameter.
 The trachea divides at the level of the fourth vertebral body into right and left main bronchi.
 The right main bronchus is ∼25 mm long (7–10 mm in diameter).
-The right main bronchus is wider, shorter and more vertical than the left main bronchus and, hence, foreign bodies tend to lodge more frequently into the right main bronchus.
+The right main bronchus is wider, shorter, and more vertical than the left main bronchus, and hence foreign bodies tend to lodge more frequently into the right main bronchus.
 The left main bronchus is longer, measuring ∼40 mm in length (7–10 mm in diameter).
+The respiratory system model labeled will clearly show how the trachea divides and the differences between the right and left bronchi.

 Bronchus, bronchioles and alveoli